CC-Archived/promise.coffee/README.md

 ### Consequence

-Consequences are used internally by Resolvers to capture and notify callbacks, and propagate their results as resolutions or rejections.
+Consequences are used internally by Resolvers to capture and notify callbacks, and propagate their transformed results as fulfillment or rejection.

 Developers never directly interact with a Consequence.

-A Consequence forms a chain between two Resolvers, where the result of the first Resolver is transformed by callbacks before being applied to the second Resolver.
+A Consequence forms a chain between two Resolvers, where the result of the first Resolver is transformed by the corresponding callback before being applied to the second Resolver.

-Each time a Resolver's `then()` method is called, it creates a new Consequence that will be triggered once the Resolver has been fulfilled or rejected.
+Each time a Resolver's `then()` method is called, it creates a new Consequence that will be triggered once its originating Resolver has been fulfilled or rejected.
 A Consequence captures a pair of optional `onFulfilled` and `onRejected` callbacks.

 Each Consequence has its own Resolver (which in turn has a Promise) that is resolved or rejected when the Consequence is triggered.
-When a Consequence is triggered by a Resolver, it calls the corresponding callback and propagates the transformed result to its own Resolver; resolved with the callback return value or rejected with any error thrown by the callback.
+When a Consequence is triggered by its originating Resolver, it calls the corresponding callback and propagates the transformed result to its own Resolver; resolved with the callback return value or rejected with any error thrown by the callback.

 ## Running the Promises/A+ Test Suite